Insecure (TV series)

 Insecure is an American comedy-drama television series created by Issa Rae and Larry Wilmore, and is partially based on Rae's acclaimed web series Awkward Black Girl.
 The series is about the awkward experiences of a contemporary African-American woman.
 The series premiered online on September 23, 2016, via HBO Now and HBO Go, before airing weekly on HBO from October 9, 2016.

 Insecure received critical acclaim since its debut in 2016.
 In 2017, the American Film Institute selected it as one of the top 10 television programs of the year.
-In 2020, the series received eight Primetime Emmy Award nominations for its fourth season, including the Primetime Emmy Award for Outstanding Comedy Series.
-For her performance on the series, Rae received two Golden Globe Award nominations for Best Actress – Television Series Musical or Comedy, in addition to three Primetime Emmy Award nominations for Outstanding Lead Actress in a Comedy Series (2018, 2020 and 2022).
-Yvonne Orji received a Primetime Emmy Award nomination for Outstanding Supporting Actress in a Comedy Series in 2020 for her performance in the series.
+In 2020, the series received eight Primetime Emmy Award nominations for its fourth season, including Outstanding Comedy Series.
+For her performance on the series, Rae received three Golden Globe Award nominations for Best Actress – Television Series Musical or Comedy, in addition to three Emmy nominations for Outstanding Lead Actress in a Comedy Series (2018, 2020 and 2022).
+Yvonne Orji received an Emmy nomination for Outstanding Supporting Actress in a Comedy Series in 2020 for her performance in the series.

 Insecure ran for five seasons.
 The series finale aired on December 26, 2021.

 Background

 On August 6, 2013, Rae began working on a comedy series pilot with co-creator Larry Wilmore.
 The show was planned to be about the awkward experiences of a contemporary African-American woman, and the pair eventually settled on the current title of Insecure.
 HBO picked up the pilot on October 15, 2015, and it was subsequently greenlit for production.

-At HBO's 2016 Television Critics Association session, which featured Rae, show runner Prentice Penny, and executive producer Melina Matsoukas, Issa Rae explained that the series will examine "the complexities of 'Blackness' and the reality that you can’t escape being Black."
-She also mentioned, in regard to the potential mainstream reaction to the series:We’re just trying to convey that people of color are relatable.
+At HBO's 2016 Television Critics Association session, which featured Rae, showrunner Prentice Penny, and executive producer Melina Matsoukas, Issa Rae explained that the series will examine "the complexities of 'Blackness' and the reality that you can't escape being Black."
+She also mentioned, in regard to the potential mainstream reaction to the series:We're just trying to convey that people of color are relatable.
 This is not a hood story.
 This is about regular people living life.

 Raphael Saadiq created original music for the first season.
 Solange Knowles served as music consultant for the show and was introduced by Matsoukas, who directed the music video for Knowles's song "Losing You".

 On November 14, 2016, HBO renewed the show for a second season which premiered on July 23, 2017.
 On August 8, 2017, HBO renewed the show for a third season, which premiered on August 12, 2018.
 On September 6, 2018, HBO renewed the series for a fourth season which premiered on April 12, 2020.
 On May 1, 2020, the series was renewed for a fifth season.
 On January 13, 2021, HBO announced that the fifth season will be its last.
 The fifth and final season premiered on October 24, 2021.